 Crafting the Essence of Death and Nature: Pieter’s LARP Druid Staff Project

-So here we are, with a raw sketch and a brief in hand, ready to delve into the creation of a unique LARP Druid Staff.
+So here we are, with a raw sketch and a brief in hand, ready to jump into the creation of a unique LARP Druid Staff.
 The brainchild of the talented Pieter, this staff is envisioned to embody the essence of the All Father, encapsulating themes of death, decay, and autumn.
 Picture a dark, mysterious staff that, despite its ominous aura, maintains a distinctive connection to the natural world.

 The aim is to maintain a height of 180 cm for the staff, ensuring a commanding presence on the LARP battlefield.
 Imagine wielding this mystical creation, a tangible connection to the forces of nature and the mysteries of the All Father.